Don't Complete It! Preventing Unhelpful Code Completion for Productive and Sustainable Neural Code Completion Systems: Introduction

-There exists a trade-off between the effectiveness and cost-friendliness of an estimator.
-The optimum completion quality estimator is the LCM itself, however, no energy could be saved this way.
-With a lighter but less accurate estimator, it may underestimate or overestimate the actual completion qualities, where the former may hinder the usability of the system and the latter may leave some low-return prompts unattended.
+There exists a trade-off between the effectiveness and cost-friendliness of a code completion quality estimator.
+The optimum completion quality estimator is the LCM itself, however, no energy could be saved in this way.
+With a lighter but less accurate estimator, it may underestimate or overestimate the actual completion qualities, where the former may hinder the usability of the code completion system and the latter may leave some low-return prompts unattended.
 Thus, a systematic investigation of the estimator design is valuable but challenging.
-In this work, we simply look into deep-learning-based estimators, and, for the first time, attempt to train a lightweight \underline{T}ransformer-based \underline{c}ompletion \underline{q}uality \underline{e}stimator (\estimator) with prompts and their completion quality indicators from the LCMs.
-We mainly aim to demonstrate the feasibility of \mechanism, and test how well \estimator can fulfill the goals of \mechanism.
+Manually designing an accurate rule-based completion quality estimator is possible in theory, but it is labor-intensive and hard to be complete in practice. \su{ In this work, we look into learning-based estimators, and, for the first time, implements and assess such estimators.
+To better understand the technical design of these estimators, we implement multiple estimators with different learning-based methods, including, Linear Regression, Adaboost, LSTM, and Transformers (both encoder-only and decoder-only).
+With these estimators, we aim to demonstrate the feasibility of \mechanism, and assess how well such an estimator can fulfill the goals of \mechanism. }

-\zhensu{ To sufficiently evaluate the effectiveness of \estimator and the feasibility of \mechanism, we conduct a comprehensive evaluation with eight experimental settings, including two programming languages (Java and Python), two LCMs (GPT-2 and CodeT5), and two metrics (BLEU and CrystalBLEU).
-Firstly, we measure whether \estimator can accurately reject low-return prompts under different threshold settings. \estimator achieves an accuracy of 83.2\% on average of all the experimental settings.
-More importantly, it only takes 0.9 GFLOPs for \estimator to run an inference, while GPT-2 and CodeT5 respectively cost 72.6 and 290.7 GFLOPs.
-Further, a human evaluation is conducted to investigate the prompts, where more negative patterns can be observed in prompts with low estimation scores.
-Finally, we release the code of \estimator to facilitate future research and industrial practices, which are available on our website~\cite{website}. }
+\su{ To sufficiently evaluate the effectiveness of these estimators and the feasibility of \mechanism, we conduct a comprehensive evaluation, involving two programming languages (Java and Python), two LCMs (CodeGen2 and StarCoder), and two metrics (BLEU and CrystalBLEU).
+Moreover, we build a human-annotated benchmark, HumanAccept, where the model-generated code completions are annotated with whether they will be accepted or not.
+With the benchmark, we first measure whether each estimator can accurately block low-return prompts under different threshold settings.
+Among the implemented estimators, encoder-only Transformer is the best-performing one and can achieve a 97.4\% Precision to reject 20\% of code prompts.
+Furthermore, we investigate the developer productivity of LCMs with/without \mechanism, where the average acceptance rate of displayed code completions can rise from 27.4\% to 33.0\% if 20\% of code prompts are rejected by the encoder-only Transformer.
+More importantly, given a code prompt, it only takes less than 5.2ms for these estimators to yield an estimation score, while CodeGen2 and StarCoder take 3.9s and 1.7s respectively to generate the completion (containing 10 tokens). }